youranqi/TensorFlow-Tutorial-by-Handwritten-Digit-Recognition/README.md

 # TensorFlow-Tutorial-by-Handwritten-Digit-Recognition
-Train an MLP with TensorFlow to solve the handwritten digit recognition problem
+Learn TensorFlow by solving the handwritten digit recognition problem